shoshievass/reopenmappingproject/README.md

 Please refer to the paper for further descriptions.

 ### output/
-/csv: SEIR model simulation results for each compartment by type and dates /figure: plot selected compartment for internal checking purposes
+/csv/: SEIR model simulation results for each compartment by type and period

+/figure/: plot time series of selected compartments for internal checking purposes

 ### temp/
 Temporary folders to store intermediate outputs: